GraphiCortex/CMU_15_462/notes/11_Digital_Geometry_Processing.md

 Idea: compute ==edge midpoint==, measure ==quadric error==

-> 这里的 quadric error 是 new point 到 edge 两端点所有的邻接三角形的所在平面的二次距离和，即
+> The quadric error here is the sum of the quadratic distances from the new point to the planes of all adjacent triangles at both end points of edge, that is
 > $$
 > Q_{P_{new}}=Q_{p_1}+Q_{p_2}=\sum_{s\in S(p_1)\cup S(p_2)}K_s\\
 > \text{error}=P_{new}^\text{T}Q_{P_{new}}P_{new}